You put in the miles, pushed your body to the limits, ran the race and missed your goal. What?? How did this happen?

 Focus: Finding your why

-Find your biggest strengths not only as a runner but as a human.
-You will learn how to hold your head high feeling confident in who you are and what you are ready to achieve both in life and running.
+Discover what motivates you,not only as a runner but as a human.
+You will learn how to hold your head high, feeling confident in who you are and what you are ready to achieve both in life and running.

 Focus: Finding your running advantages and building habits

-In week three, you will learn how to reframe your thinking.
-Develop confidence in your running strengths by building on all you have had to overcome to get to this very moment.
-We will take the changes that you have been trying to make for years and turn them into good habits that will stick.
+In week three, you will learn how to reframe your thinking and develop confidence in your running strengths by building on all that you have overcome to get to this very moment.
+We will take the changes that you have been trying to make for years and turn them into good habits that will stick

 Focus: Be your own best friend!